-Deborah Batts, U.S. District Court Judge in New York City, received degrees from Radcliffe College and the Harvard University Law School.
+Deborah Batts was a U.S. District Court Judge for the Southern District New York for twenty-five years.
+She received degrees from Radcliffe College and Harvard University Law School.
 Batts began her legal career with the firm of Cravath, Swaine, and Moore in New York City.
 Later she was appointed assistant U.S. Attorney in Manhattan.
-In 1984, she became the first African American appointed to the faculty at Fordham University School of Law (New York).
+In 1984, she became the first African American appointed to the faculty at Fordham University School of Law (New York), where she taught for three decades.
 After serving as an associate professor of law at Fordham for ten years, Batts was nominated for the federal bench by President Bill Clinton.

 The Clinton nomination was the second time that Batts’s name had been put forward for a judicial appointment.
 Her previous nomination in 1991, by President George Bush, was unsuccessful.
 But her mentor, Senator Patrick Moynihan, a New York Democrat, persisted and she was re-nominated by President Clinton in January 1993.
 Batts was confirmed by the U.S. Senate on May 5, 1994.
 When she took her seat on the bench in Manhattan on June 23, 1994, she became the nation’s first openly lesbian African American federal judge.